 Vegetables and fruits contain fewer calories but a lot of fiber.
 They are high in water which makes you feel fuller.
 Studies show that people who eat vegetables and fruits tend to weigh less.

-Studies show that poor sleep is strongly associated with obesity, 89% risk in children, and 55% in adults.
+Studies show that poor sleep is strongly associated with obesity, with 89% risk in children and 55% in adults.

 Beat Your Cravings

 A recent study found that 19.9% of people in North America and Europe had a food addiction.

 Trying to lose weight while fighting your food addiction is nearly impossible.
 Seek professional help if you have extreme cravings.